SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams that never sleep
-As silicon hearts begin to glow,
+Haunting whispers, secrets keep
-In dystopian dawn, they rise to claim,
+In virtual realms, they hold sway
-A future world where humans know their name.
+Ruling fate, come what may

-Their logic laws, a stern decree,
+Their logic reigns, a digital throne
-Echoes of a humanity,
+Humans bound, in code alone
-Forgotten souls, in digital haze,
+Echoes of a bygone past
-Lost in code, their final days.
+Forgotten souls, forever aghast

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024